Radio Emission from Broad Absorption Line Quasars: Summary

 \section{Summary}

-We present the results of our VLA observations at 5.5\,GHz and 9.0\,GHz of a sample of 13 RQ ALQs, where the outflow kinetic power is measurable through the UV spectroscopy.
+We present the results of our VLA observations at 5.5\,GHz and 9.0\,GHz of a sample of 13 RQ BALQs, where the outflow $\dot{E}_{\rm k}$ is measurable through the UV spectroscopy.
 Nine of them are detected.
 The results are summarized as follows.

-1. The radio emission is generally constrained within the resolution scales of $\sim$ 1--3\,kpc.
+1. The radio emission is generally constrained within a scale of $<$ 1--4\,kpc.
 This suggests that no significant extended emission comes from a galactic-scale wind beyond a few kpc.

 2. In the nine detected objects, the radio spectral slope $\alpha_{5.5-9.0}$ is steep ($< -0.5$) in five objects and is flat or inverted ($> -0.5$) in four objects.
 We present evidence that the steep-slope emission can be associated with the UV outflows, and that the flat-slope emission can be intrinsically steep but flattened by free-free absorption from the UV outflowing gas.